About

 Diana Salvemini, UN Development Programme (UNDP), welcomed participants and highlighted the role of COMDEKS in achieving biodiversity targets by promoting local action towards global solutions on the triple planetary crises of climate change, biodiversity loss, and pollution.
 Marcos Neto, UNDP Assistant Administrator and Director, highlighted COMDEK’s central role in supporting necessary societal, political, and economic shifts to implement the GBF.

-Kentaro Asahi, Japanese Vice-Minister of the Environment, said COMDEKS supports community-led action and knowledge dissemination, adding that his government will provide financial support for COMDEKS’ fourth phase.
+Kentaro Asahi, Japanese Vice-Minister of the Environment, said COMDEKS supports community-led action and knowledge dissemination, adding that his government is providing financial support for COMDEKS’ fourth phase.

 Keiji Nishizawa, President of Keidanren Nature Conservation Council (KNCC), said COMDEKS develops best practices for nature-positive actions that support community wellbeing and the Convention on Biological Diversity’s (CBD) 2050 vision of Life in Harmony with Nature.